mwermelinger/jollity/md/manual.md

 - Replace one or more spaces between certain words and digits with a single non-breaking space, e.g. `step 1.2 takes 45 µs` becomes `step&nbsp;1.2 takes 45&nbsp;µs`.
 - Expand abbreviated URLs and check all URLs lead to existing pages.
-- Comment out all timing lines in code cells, if in draft mode.
+- Comment out all timing commands in code cells, if in draft mode.
 - Report code lines longer than 69 characters: they wrap around in the PDF.
 - Report invisible line breaks in Markdown.
 - Report when a heading level is skipped.